Is ORM enough? Why you also need direct guest feedback

 Online reviews tend to be disproportionately representative of very positive and very negative experiences¹, but even guests who have had unexceptional experiences might have valuable insights to share.

-Imagine a business traveller who has had a pleasant flight, whose bus was on time and who was greeted at the reception desk by a smiling face.
-This guest is shown up to his room, but unfortunately the lock on the door is finicky, and it takes quite a lot of jiggling for him to get the door open.
+Imagine a business traveller who had a pleasant flight, whose bus was on time and who was greeted at the reception desk by a smiling face.
+This guest is shown up to his room, but unfortunately, the lock on the door is finicky, and it takes quite a lot of jiggling for him to get the door open.
 Doors can be like that, it’s no big deal, and he settles in to prepare for his meeting the next day.
 Everything goes well, and he flies home – no need to leave a review.

 Now imagine a few weeks later a similar business guest comes to stay in the same room with the finicky door, but this time his plane journey was full of turbulence, the airline forgot his vegetarian meal and his bus was 20 minutes late.
 When he finally gets to the hotel and up to his room, exhausted, hungry and needing to prepare for his meeting, he can’t get in the door.
 After that nothing seems to go right – now it is time for a scathing review.

-In these two scenarios the only thing that has changed is the guest’s mood, but the first visit results in no feedback, while the second results in a negative online review.
+In these two scenarios, the only thing that has changed is the guest’s mood, but the first visit results in no feedback, while the second results in a negative online review.
 However, the negative review may well have been prevented if the first guest had been asked for direct feedback.
 The issue with the sticky door would have been pointed out and the door could have been repaired before it became the factor that instigated a negative online review.

 Conclusion: let ORM and direct feedback work together